nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     - 1c1.
 System informs user of the clash in schedules.

       Use case resumes at 1.

+- 1d.
+User inputs begin time which is greater than the end time.
+  - 1d1.
+System informs that begin time must be smaller than the end time.

+    Use case resumes at 1.

 **Use case: UC03 - Delete a tutee**

 **MSS**